-Bupropion is used to help you stop smoking, and sometimes for other conditions.
+Bupropion is used to help you stop smoking.
+It is also used to treat depression.

 Tell your pharmacist or doctor about all medicines or treatments that you may be taking, including vitamins, herbal products (e.g. St John's wort) or recreational drugs (e.g. ecstasy).